realityexpander/How_to_program_from_ground_up/README.md

     - Known as "Records" or "Data Classes"
       - also called as "structs", sometimes referred to as "classes" and "objects"
     - A way to represent a "structured data" in memory
-      - meaning it has a standard format of mixed "types" representing a cohesive "thing" (sometimes called "shape" or "form")
+      - meaning it has a standard format of possibly mixed "types" representing a cohesive "thing" (sometimes called "shape" or "form")
     - The "structure" can represent anything
       - like a person, a car, a house, a company, a country, a planet, a solar system
       - Keep in mind, it's just a representation, not an actual thing and can only track the representative data
+      - Programmers will often refer to the representation as the "thing" itself, which can lead to confusion and errors.
-      - The classic GI-GO (Garbage In, Garbage Out) problem
+      - The classic Computer Science GI-GO (Garbage In, Garbage Out) problem.
+        - The solution can only ever be as good as the data and the metaphorically representational model of the problem.
+        - Creating useful models of the real world is the most important part of programming, and the most difficult.
-    - The "structure" is usually made up of a list of "fields" which are the individual pieces of data that make up the "structure"
+    - The structure is usually made up of a list of "fields" which are the individual pieces of data that make up the structure.
+    - Fields are also called "properties", "attributes", "members", and sometimes "elements"
-    - The "fields" are usually accessed by a "name" which is a human-readable label for the "field"
+    - The fields are usually accessed by a name which is the human-readable label for the field
-    - The "fields" are usually stored in a contiguous block of memory
+    - The fields of a strcuture are usually stored in a contiguous block of memory, but not always.
-    - The "fields" are usually different types (like numbers, letters, strings, dates, times, arrays, and other Records)
+    - The fields can be of different types (like numbers, letters, strings, dates, times, arrays, and other programmer-defined data structures.)

-    - Example of a "Person" structure (C)
+    - Example of a "Person" Data Structure (in C)
       ```C
         struct Person {
             char name[32];  // 32 characters to represent the name
-            int age;        // 4 bytes to represent the age
+            int age;        // 4 bytes to represent the age as an integer (not decimal or fraction)
-            float height;   // 4 bytes to represent the height
+            float height;   // 4 bytes to represent the height as a floating point number (decimal)
-            float weight;   // 4 bytes to represent the weight
+            float weight;   // 4 bytes to represent the weight as a floating point number (decimal)
         };
       ```

   - ### Stack
-    - A way to represent a "last in, first out" list of things in memory, similar to a stack of dinner plates
+    - A way to represent a "last in, first out" list of things in memory, similar to a stack of dinner plates.
-    - The "things" are usually all the same size & type
-    - The "things" are usually all stored in a contiguous block of memory
+    - The values are always the same size & type and usually stored in a contiguous block of memory, but not always.
-    - The "things" are usually accessed by a "stack pointer" which is a number that represents the position of the top-most "thing" in the stack
+    - The values are usually accessed by a "stack pointer" which is a number that represents the position of the top-most value in the stack, as a memory address or an index.
     - Efficient for adding and removing items from the list, but not efficient for accessing items in the list
       ![stack.png](assets/stack.png)
     - Quick Animation of a Stack